ScienceFlightPlanner/ScienceFlightPlanner/README.md

 #### I\'ve activated the flight duration/distance display, how is it updated?

 When the flight duration/distance display is activated (indicated by a toggled button of the corresponding feature) the distance/duration is updated in accordance to the current layer/feature selection.
 This means that when for example changing the layer to a different line layer, the distance/duration is updated to match the new layer.
 If the layer contains multiple features, it is required to explicitly select one feature for which the distance/duration is to be shown.
 Similarly, as for a new layer selection, a new feature selection within the current layer results in an update of the distance/duration.
 When a layer of a geometry other than line is selected, the display is toggled until a layer of type line is selected again.

+#### I've created a racetrack for a polygon, but I don't see the way points

+If the selected polygon uses a different projection to the map, the generated waypoints will not be visible.
+Make sure the projection is the same and generate a racetrack again.

 ## Acknowledgments